Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

                }

-            1.1.3. lastly letes implement unit test for subcriticalFlow in the ``SubcriticalFlow.test.cpp`` file:
+            1.1.3. lastly let's implement a unit test for subcriticalFlow in the ``SubcriticalFlow.test.cpp`` file:

                   .. code-block:: cpp